 The first Zelda is not a princess, nor does Hyrule as a land yet exist when she is born.
-She is a girl of Skyloft and a student of the Knight Academy that she and her childhood friend Link attend.
+As depicted in The Legend of Zelda: Skyward Sword, she is a girl of Skyloft and a student of the Knight Academy that she and her childhood friend Link attend.
 But unbeknownst to her, she is also the reincarnation of the goddess Hylia, who chose to give up her divinity and live as a mortal.
 Throughout the game, Zelda is pursued by Ghirahim, who requires her latent divine power to resurrect Demise.

 The story of Hylia herself, as well as the first Link, was chronicled in a special manga published in the Legend of Zelda art/chronology book Hyrule Historia.
 The manga chronicles the events that lead to Hylia giving up her divinity.